Intelligence

 The g factor itself is a mathematical construct indicating the level of observed correlation between cognitive tasks.
 The measured value of this construct depends on the cognitive tasks that are used.
 The higher the g-load of an intelligence test, the better of an intelligence measurement instrument it is.
 The traditional and most common way of scoring intelligence tests is converting raw scores into IQ.

 An intelligence quotient (IQ) is a total score derived from a set of standardised tests or subtests designed to assess intelligence, and it shows where you stand relative to the general population.
 Raw test scores are transformed to a normal distribution with a mean of 100 and a standard deviation of 15, 16 or 24.
 This results in approximately two-thirds of the population scoring between IQ 85 and IQ 115 (when using a standard deviation of 15, or SD15) and about 2 percent each above 130 and below 70.
-Only one in a thousand scores three standard deviations above the mean, higher than 99.9% of the population, and it is this score of IQ over 145 that is the admission criterion for the Triple Nine Society.
+Only one in a thousand scores fractionally over three standard deviations above the mean (~3.09 SD), higher than 99.9% of the population, and it is this level of rarity which is the admission criterion for the Triple Nine Society.

 Below is a graph (the bell curve) and the table of comparison for the three different IQ scales.
 While SD15 is considered default nowadays, there are still tests in use that apply SD16 or SD24 instead, and you can recognize them on our test scores page by a much higher score required for qualification.
 We also accept a range of academic aptitude tests which are not intelligence tests and are not scored in IQ, but the g-load of these tests is high enough to consider them a reliable proxy of general intelligence.